deity-io/falcon-platform-docs/versioned_docs/version-3/console/cloud/about.md

 ### Logging in

 The next step is to log into your Deity Cloud account.
-If you don't have an account yet, you can [sign up here →](https://console.deity.cloud/signup).
+If you don't have an account yet, you can [request an account here →](https://deity.com/contact).

 From your terminal window run the login command.